dagorander/fallout/README.md

 # fallout
-a fallout style hacking game
+A fallout style hacking game created as a Rust exercise.